Make-Magazine/makehub/wp-content/plugins/buddyboss-platform-pro/readme.txt

 5. Activate 'BuddyBoss Platform Pro' from your Plugins page.

 == Changelog ==

+= 1.1.0 =
+* Groups - Provided 'Member Access Controls' settings to decide which members should have access to create and join Social Groups
+* Activity - Provided 'Member Access Controls' settings to decide which members should have access to create activity posts
+* Media - Provided 'Member Access Controls' settings to decide which members should have access to upload photos and documents
+* Connections - Provided 'Member Access Controls' settings to decide which members should have access to send connection requests to other members
+* Messages - Provided 'Member Access Controls' settings to decide which members should have access to send messages to other members
+* Zoom - Updated 'Zoom Web SDK' library to 1.9.0
+* Zoom - Fixed issue with the Recurring Meeting start time in the email

 = 1.0.9 =
 * Zoom - Added support for Zoom Webinar in Gutenberg blocks